 The financing within Anglian Water is secured under a common terms agreement with investors.
-All other group borrowings are raised or guaranteed by the company, Anglian Water (Osprey) Financing Plc, AWG Parent Co Limited, AWG Group Limited and, in certain instances, subsidiary companies.
+All other group borrowings are raised or guaranteed by Osprey Holdco Limited, Osprey Acquisitions Limited, Anglian Water (Osprey) Financing Plc, AWG Parent Co Limited, AWG Group Limited and, in certain instances, subsidiary companies.
 The central treasury function is responsible for monitoring ongoing compliance with the group's financial covenants, which principally relate to Anglian Water's ratio of net debt to Regulatory Capital Value and interest coverage.
 At 31 March 2016, all group companies were compliant with all covenants.